Skip to content

 Tálknafjörður

-Peaceful and outdoor active town Tálknafjörður is a friendly village in the southern part of the Westfjords, with a population of approximately 300.
-F
+Tálknafjörður is a friendly village in the southern part of the Westfjords, with a population of approximately 300.
+For centuries, most of the locals

 Þingeyri